rancher/rancher-docs/docs/pages-for-subheaders/rancher-hardening-guides.md

 ## Rancher with SELinux

-[Security-Enhanced Linux (SELinux)](https://en.wikipedia.org/wiki/Security-Enhanced_Linux) is a security enhancement to Linux.
-After being historically used by government agencies, SELinux is now industry standard and is enabled by default on RHEL and CentOS.
+[Security-Enhanced Linux (SELinux)](https://en.wikipedia.org/wiki/Security-Enhanced_Linux) is a kernel module that adds extra access controls and security tools to Linux.
+Historically used by government agencies, SELinux is now industry-standard.
+SELinux is enabled by default on RHEL and CentOS.

-To use Rancher with SELinux, we recommend installing the `rancher-selinux` RPM according to the instructions on [this page.](selinux-rpm.md#installing-the-rancher-selinux-rpm)
+To use Rancher with SELinux, we recommend [installing](selinux-rpm.md#installing-the-rancher-selinux-rpm) the `rancher-selinux` RPM.